Note

 Rough Speed comparison:

-Surrogate models perform well on test data and is able to speed up predictions by several orders of magnitude.
-Of Course this is because the parameter space is small and the model is simple.
-More complex models will require more training data and more sophisticated surrogate models.
+Surrogate models perform well on test data and are able to speed up predictions by several orders of magnitude.
+Of course this is because the parameter space is small and the model is simple.
+Larger CFAST scenarios with broader parameter spaces will require more training data and more sophisticated surrogates.

 Cleanup#